famebot/chromagen/README.md

 }
 ```

-Check src/index.js for the nitty gritty.
+Check `src/index.js` for the nitty gritty.

 ## License

-ISC
+MIT